 • Libera Appears on Songs of Praise, singing "Nearer , My God to Thee," and "One Small Voice."

-• Ireland Summer Tour Announced
+• Ireland/Spain Summer Tour Announced

 • Songs of Praise Appearance with "Anima Christi"